What is Turmeric?

-Curcumin has been proven to be effective in supporting the function of the endothelium (the lining of the blood cells) as well as other protective benefits for cardiovascular diseases.
-This is a promising sign for heart health as endothelium dysfunction has a direct impact on blood pressure, the ability of the blood to clot, and more.
+Curcumin has been proven to support the function of the endothelium (the lining of the blood cells) and other protective benefits for cardiovascular diseases.
+This is a promising sign for heart health as endothelium dysfunction directly impacts blood pressure, the ability of the blood to clot, and more.

 Another study showed that the positive benefits of taking curcumin supplements produced the same benefits as an exercise on endothelium function.
-Turmeric’s additional properties of antioxidant action and anti-inflammatory benefits also support heart health.
+Turmeric’s additional antioxidant action and anti-inflammatory benefits also support heart health.

-The liver is responsible for cleansing the body’s fluids of toxins, pollutants, and irritants and therefore plays a major role in maintaining immunity ensures that the body can fight infection and remain healthy.
+The liver is responsible for cleansing the body’s fluids of toxins, pollutants, and irritants and therefore plays a significant role in maintaining immunity, ensuring that the body can fight infection and remain healthy.

 If the liver is compromised due to toxins from diet, environment, or lifestyle choices and functions poorly, this has severe implications for the rest of the body.
 Turmeric can help reverse the damage done to the liver, improving its health and productivity.

-A liver that is functioning optimally is free from oxidative properties and free radicals.
-Oxidation produces dangerous free radicals that move through the body’s bloodstream and tissue causing potentially harmful changes to cells.
+A liver functioning optimally is free from oxidative properties and free radicals.
+Oxidation produces dangerous free radicals that move through the body’s bloodstream and tissue, causing potentially harmful changes to cells.
 Turmeric’s phytochemicals, including curcumin, cleanse the body, acting as powerful antioxidants anti-inflammatory agents, protecting and cleansing the liver and, through the liver, the rest of the body.

-An important component of brain health is a protein called BNDF (brain-derived neurotrophic factor), studies on animals have shown that it plays an essential role in the regeneration of nerve cells.
+An essential component of brain health is a protein called BNDF (brain-derived neurotrophic factor); studies on animals have shown that it plays a vital role in the regeneration of nerve cells.
 Scientists have linked significantly lower levels of BNDF with people who have Alzheimer’s and depression.

 Two ways to increase BNDF levels are through exercise and curcumin capsules/powder.
 The effectiveness of curcumin on BNDF levels has been tested on animals and holds the potential for supporting healthy brain function in humans.

 Alzheimer’s affects nearly 44 million people worldwide and is a devastating disease that halts working neurons and eats away at exiting brain tissue while damaging the entire nervous system.